lelacelia/lelacelia/README.md

 ## Hi there 👋

-## My name is Linh-Anh Le.
+### My name is Linh-Anh Le.
 You can call me Celia.
-### I am a big Djoker's fan 🎾, a gator/shark enthusiast, and a wanna-be data scientist!
+I am a big Djoker's fan 🎾, a gator/shark enthusiast, and a data analyst trying to work her way to a more advanced data science role.
-### I am currently in the higher education research and public policy field.
+I am currently working in the higher education research and public policy field.